Sexual Violence in India

 Sexual violence is a major problem faced by women and girls in India.
 It is already a challenge for survivors to obtain justice in the Indian legal system, and those from the country’s marginalized communities face even more major barriers.

-Yet, as of 2016, the most recent data available, there were over 133, 000 sexual violence cases awaiting trial and conviction rates are very low.
-Survivors of sexual violence face huge barriers in accessing justice, including community pressure to drop the case, discriminatory attitudes of police and judicial officers, insufficient legal aid and discouraging conviction rates.
-These challenges are often magnified if the survivors are members of India’s marginalized communities, particularly if they are Dalits, Adivasis or Muslims.
+Survivors of sexual violence face huge barriers in accessing justice, including community pressure to drop the case, discriminatory attitudes of police and judicial officers, insufficient legal aid, and discouraging conviction rates.
+These challenges are often magnified if the survivors are members of India’s marginalized communities, particularly if they are Dalits, Adivasis, or Muslims.

 Why do people commit sexual violence?